NativeScript/docs-v8/environment-setup.md

 # set the global python version to 2.7.18
 pyenv global 2.7.18

+# link the installed python version to be available to XCode
+ln -s ~/.pyenv/shims/python /usr/local/bin/python
 ```

 To load and initialize pyenv, add the following lines to your shell profile, usually `~/.bash_profile` or `~/.bashrc`, or if you are using `zsh` then `~/.zshrc`: